American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 10. Car crash

-One of the scary things about sleep deprivation is that it can build up over time and then creep up on you.
+One of the scary things about lack of sleep is that it can build up over time and then creep up on you.

 You miss an hour or two’s sleep each night, but don’t notice that it’s having a detrimental effect.

-Studies find that people who are driving sleep-deprived don’t realise how acute the problem is.
+Studies find that people who are driving with a lack of sleep don’t realise how acute the problem is.

 Driving while sleep deprived can actually be worse than driving drunk — it has many of the same effects, but is way less obvious to the driver.